Love for Sale (Tony Bennett and Lady Gaga album): Development and composition

+Production

 The recording and finalizing of Love for Sale saw numerous delays due to Gaga's other projects – such as the movie A Star Is Born (2018) and solo albums Joanne (2016) and Chromatica (2020) – and the COVID-19 pandemic.
 Recording sessions took place at Electric Lady Studios in New York, between 2018 and early 2020.
 All songs on the album are written by Cole Porter, to whom the record is a tribute.
 The Arts Desk's Sebastian Scotney felt that Love for Sale is "a calmer, less histrionic album than its predecessor", Cheek to Cheek, indicative of how "the Bennett/Gaga partnership has also evolved", and furthermore he found it more cohesive as the "Cole Porter songs bring a unifying thread".
 After the record was finished, Gaga and Bennett went through all the songs to choose the album title, and decided to name it after the song "Love for Sale", which was Bennett's favorite.

-Musically, the songs are based on 1940s and 1950s orchestral jazz.
-Musical backing comes from small jazz ensembles, an orchestra and a big band.
 According to Sebastian Scotney, "the arrangements mostly alternate between Basie-ish swing for quartet or small band, and a smoochier vibe with studio orchestra textures in which 'with strings', gloops of swoopy countermelody and reharmonisation are contrasted with flutes or oboes, vibes and piano."
-Helen Brown of The Independent believed "the lively, old-school acoustic arrangements" give the album a "vintage nightclub" atmosphere.
 El Hunt from NME noted that "in Gaga's hands, certain lyrics take on a tongue in cheek contemporary meaning".

+In an article at The Wall Street Journal, Marc Myers wrote that "Bennett appears a bit detached when he isn't singing" in behind-the-scenes videos of the album, but Gaga explained, "as soon as the music started, Tony knew exactly where he was".